jcaillon/valet/docs/content/docs/025.command-properties/_index.md

 ### ✔️ name

 The command for this example.

-You should not include `valet` as it will be preprended automatically.
+You should not include `valet` as it will be prepended automatically.
+If you do not want to prepend it, start the name with `!` (useful to illustrate a more complex command line).

 | Mandatory? | Default value? |
 |----------|---------------|